 With the cancellation of the third public engagement event at the end of March the project team decided to create an animation as an alternative means of presenting the River Leven Park Concept Design Masterplan proposals to the public.
-Though it focused mostly on the river park proposals the animation also noted that new connections between communities would be established as part of the situations for four gardens designated for community focus
+Though it focused mostly on the river park proposals the animation also noted that new connections between communities would be established as part of the project.